EU seeks another €3bn Turkey migrant deal

 He issued a veiled threat on EU development aid, adding: "These countries need the EU.
 We know we're the main donors for the development of these countries".

-The commission said it would create easier conditions for "bona fide" travellers seeking EU visas.
+The commission said it would create easier conditions for 'bona fide' travellers seeking EU visas.

 But it also proposed to raise the cost of entry visas to the EU's passport-free Schengen zone by €20 to €80, a tall order in African countries, such as Niger, where a normal wage is about €300 a month.